akpost21/fall_pheno_grassland/README.md

 Code used for analyses in this publication:

-*Post, A.K., Hufkens, & Richardson, A.D. (in review).
+*Post, A.K. & Richardson, A.D. (in review).
 Predicting End-of-Season Timing Across Diverse North American Grasslands.*

 **For code to work, use my forked version of the "phenor" R package, available here:**